Rail Safety Oversight

 The Valley Metro light rail opened Dec.
 27, 2008.
 For information, go to Valley Metro Rail.

-Sun Link, the Tucson modern streetcar service is scheduled to begin October 2013.
+Sun Link, the Tucson modern streetcar service opened in October 2013.
 For information, go to Tucson Streetcar.